-- Umpires reporting a breach of discipline by a participant will ensure that the captain and/or club official is informed of the intention to submit a report prior to leaving the ground although in exceptional circumstances, this requirement may be waived. - Disciplinary reports submitted by appointed umpires shall be forwarded to the CCCL Disciplinary Officer, using the Disciplinary report template (or equivalent) no later than 48 hours from the date of the fixture.

-- In the event of 3rd party complaints, and/or where appointed umpires are not present, the 48hr time limit will be relaxed however they should be forwarded as soon as practicable. - The summary procedure (in Para 19-25) will apply to allegations of Level 1 and Level 2 breaches. - In the event the incident leading to the report involved player under the age of 18 years old, the County Board and CCCL CWO will be informed.
-In such circumstances, the incident may be regarded as either a welfare and/or child protection case, or an outright disciplinary matter if the incident is being investigated by another organisation (e.g Police, ECB).
+- Umpires reporting a breach of discipline by a participant will ensure that the captain and/or club official is informed of the intention to submit a report prior to leaving the ground although in exceptional circumstances, this requirement may be waived. - Disciplinary reports submitted by appointed umpires shall be forwarded to the CCCL Discipline Officer, using the Disciplinary report template (or equivalent) no later than 48 hours from the date of the fixture - In the event of 3rd party complaints, and/or where appointed umpires are not present, the 48hr time limit will be relaxed however they should be forwarded as soon as practicable. - The summary procedure (in Para 18-23) will apply to prima-facie allegations of Level 1 and Level 2 breaches. - In the event the incident leading to the report involved player under the age of 18 years old, the County Board and CCCL CWO will immediately be informed.
+In such circumstances, the incident may be regarded as: - A welfare and child protection case or - An outright disciplinary case.
+If the incident is being investigated by another organisation (e.g Police, ECB)

-Disciplinary Hearings
+Hearings

-- 26. The Disciplinary Officer will appoint a Disciplinary Panel Chair and a Disciplinary Panel and arrange a Hearing.
-The Disciplinary Officer will confirm to the Respondent (either in the Charge Letter or separately), the identity of the Disciplinary Panel members, where and when the Hearing shall take place and, if the Hearing will take place virtually rather than in person, by what means. - If the Respondent is unable to attend a Hearing at that date or time, the Disciplinary Officer will attempt to reschedule the Hearing. - 27.
-In appropriate circumstances, including if the Respondent is not contesting the charge or does not wish to attend a Hearing, the Disciplinary Panel Chair may direct that the charge be considered by the Disciplinary Panel by way of written submissions only (i.e. without a Hearing) provided that a Hearing must be arranged if this is requested by the Respondent. - 28.
+- 24. The Disciplinary Officer will appoint a Disciplinary Panel Chair and a Disciplinary Panel and arrange a Hearing.
+The Disciplinary Officer will confirm to the Respondent (either in the Charge Letter or separately) the identity of the Disciplinary Panel members, where and when the Hearing shall take place and, if the Hearing will take place virtually rather than in person, by what means. - 25.
+In appropriate circumstances, including if the Respondent is not contesting the charge or does not wish to attend a Hearing, the Disciplinary Panel Chair may direct that the charge be considered by the Disciplinary Panel by way of written submissions only (i.e. without a Hearing) provided that a Hearing must be arranged if this is requested by the Respondent. - 26.
 If the Respondent objects to any member of the Disciplinary Panel on the basis of a conflict of interest, it will be resolved by the Disciplinary Panel Chair unless the potential conflict has been raised in respect of the Disciplinary Panel Chair in which case the Disciplinary Officer will consider whether to appoint an alternative Disciplinary Panel Chair to consider the conflict of interest and/or be appointed to the Disciplinary Panel.